radovandelic/cleancalc/specs.md

            * purpose: to add/subtract/multiply or divide
    * return: added/subtracted/multiplied or divided number
    * behavior: calculates the sum/diffference/product or quotient of the two arguments
-   * purpose: to do a mathematical operation using two numbers
+   * purpose: it's a switchboard that runs add/subtract/multiply and divide functions